LionelR/pg_dependences/README.md

         - REFERENCED BY: tertiaire.tc_emi
 </pre>

-And the graph (saved in your current directory, with filename=object_name.gv.pdf)
+And the resulting graph will be saved under your home directory by default (can be changed with the `-o` option), with file name formated like schema.table.gv.pdf

 ![Example graph](examples/example.png?raw=true)